Someone wrote me the following, and maybe some of you can relate…

 (When you’re yet financially stable, these two methods should be combined.)

-I’ve said it before and it’s worth repeating: there’s no shame in getting a stable job.
+There’s no shame in getting a stable job.

 Or in selling what you know is easier to sell to make money.
 So that you can have the security and stability that allows you to be creating and experimenting with things that might not make money.